bxt/Graphpish/README.md

 Graphpish features several:

-- parse directory trees into graphs
+- Parse directory trees into graphs
-- parse xml files into graphs
+- Parse xml files into graphs
-- graphs from mysql/sqlite databases
+- Graphs from mysql or sqlite3 databases
-- parse XDebug's .xt trace files into graphs
+- Parse XDebug's .xt trace files into graphs
 - PHP classes handling graphs and easy .dot-File creation
-- and maybe some day even more
+- And maybe some day even more...

 Getting Started
 ---------------

-After cloning the repository, you can perform various tasks defined in the Makefile.
+After cloning the repository, you could first perform various tasks defined in the Makefile.

 	make phar